Mother Bird Symbolism: The mother bird archetype is undeniably heartwarming, and the bird world is rife with the symbols of motherhood.

 Pelican: The mother bird pelican is another symbol of motherly self-sacrifice in order to provide for her young.
 Myth indicates pelican mothers fed offspring on her own blood, assuring their well-being at the cost of her own life.
 In reality, the pelican regurgitates food for her babies, and in doing so, blood from the macerated fish spots her snowy white breast – hence giving the impression of piercing her own chest to let blood as food for her young.
 More on pelican symbolism here.

-Sparrow: The sparrow is a symbol of fastidiousness, comfort and simplicity.
+Sparrow: The sparrow is a symbol of fastidiousness, comfort, and simplicity.
 In European lore, the sparrow is symbolic of domesticity and competent homemaking.
 The sparrow is also associated with love (motherly and otherwise) as we see her again associated with the goddess of love, Venus.
 More about symbolic sparrow meanings here.

 Swallow: The swallow is symbolic of hope, fertility and renewal of life.
 Another symbol of the love goddess, Venus, the Roman’s believed it was extremely unlucky to harm a swallow.
 Further, the Roman’s believed the swallow to be a totem bird to mothers in sorrow as it was said the swallow embodied all the young, innocent’s who died during childbirth.
-Learn about swallow bird meaning in Celtic culture here.
+Learn about swallow bird meaning here.